lamini-ai/lamini-examples/prompt_engineering.md

 seeking specific information and tailored responses, while a system prompt, an optional directive, sets the context and guides the language model's overall behavior and tone.

-In lamini, you can set the system prompt like below, which allows the model to generate a discussion tailored to a legal ethics symposium, providing insights relevant to legal professionals and ethicists.
+You can add a system prompt to generate an output tailored to a legal ethics symposium, and provide insights relevant to legal professionals and ethicists, like below.

 ```python
 from llama import MistralRunner